 We also identified issues pertaining to Ames' lack of coordination and inclusion of external stakeholders such as the local governments that provide the Center's utility services.
 For example, MVHV's ability to build housing is predicated upon the construction of a sanitary sewage system, which is currently at risk because the cities that can provide the service do not have the capacity to accommodate MVHV's additional sewage discharge needs.
-As part of MVHV's master utility plan-approved by Ames in April 2020-the tenant proposed options to discharge sanitary sewage through either (1) the City of Mountain View under a new agreement or (2) the City of Sunnyvale, Ames' current sewage discharge service.41 Although the utility plan was approved more than 2 years ago, the sewage discharge issue remains unsettled and Ames continues to have discussions with MVHV and both neighboring cities to determine the best option for the issue.
+As part of MVHV's master utility plan-approved by Ames in April 2020-the tenant proposed options to discharge sanitary sewage through either (1) the City of Mountain View under a new agreement or (2) the City of Sunnyvale, Ames' current sewage discharge service.
+Although the utility plan was approved more than 2 years ago, the sewage discharge issue

-40 Ames PSO is responsible for providing security, fire, and emergency services to occupants on federal property, both inside and outside of the Ames Campus, and ensuring the Center complies with security and fire requirements.
+&lt;sup>40 Ames PSO is responsible for providing security, fire, and emergency services to occupants on federal property, both inside and outside of the Ames Campus, and ensuring the Center complies with security and fire requirements.
 The PSO does not provide security services to the Bay View district which is under the jurisdiction of Santa Clara County; however, the PSO provides fire protection.

-41 Mountain View and Sunnyvale are the two neighboring cities to Ames located south and east, respectively, of the Center.
+&lt;sup>41 Mountain View and Sunnyvale are the two neighboring cities to Ames located south and east, respectively, of the Center.